Payum/PayumServer/README.md

 * Security issues.
 * Status calculation.

 The service would allow to solve most of the mentioned tasks.
-Now you can install your own server or play with [online](http://server.payum.forma-dev.com) one
+Now you can install your [own server](https://github.com/Payum/PayumServer) or play with it [online](http://server.payum.forma-dev.com) one.

 ## Installation